 - Improve scheduling: Determine positions that are hardest to cover, and cross-train employees to minimize coverage issues.

-- Revamp leave policies: Alter and communicate policies related to sick leave and paid time off as a response to COVID-19.
+- Revamp leave policies: Alter and communicate policies related to sick leave and paid time off.

 These guidelines are not completely comprehensive, and there are many more details available on the CDC website.
 However, the list above covers the essential practices grocery stores must implement.